microsoft/nodejs-guidelines/windows-environment.md

 ##### Deploying native modules
-Sometimes, when deploying a native module to production, oftentimes it is not possible to set up the production machine with all the required prerequisites to build the native addon.
+Sometimes, when deploying a native module to production, oftentimes it is not possible to set up the production machine with all the required prerequisites to build the native Addon.
 Therefore, building locally or on a CI server and deploying `node_modules` may be the best option assuming there aren't any platform differences between the development and deployment machines.